charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 anything involving a list that goes together should be nestedinside of a fieldset with accompanying legend providing description of the list
 *typically, the legend handles the description of the entire list and the labels are the description for individual list items*
 - Select Dropdown
+	- use the `select` element tag as parent container and `option` for each list item
+	- You can initiliaze a selection with the option "selected" like `<option selected>Cherry</option>`
+	- you can use `optgroup` to parent dropdown list items that are grouped together with a label attribute `<optgroup label="fruits">`
+	- you can allow the choice for multiple choices by adding attribute of "multiple"
+	- In many input forms, like the text type, you can use a datalist element to give suggested dropdown menu and even autocomplete suggestions
+		- in the input `type="text"` add attribute `list=name`
+		- right below make `<datalist id="name">` make sure it matches the list name
+		- data list is the container so populate nested options like a regular dropdown to show the suggestions
+	- for more see: https://developer.mozilla.org/en-US/docs/Learn/Forms/Other_form_controls heading "Drop-down controls"
 - Radio Buttons
 	- should be nested inside of a fieldset element, has to do with accessability and screen readers
 	- Should be using labels bc it allows the label to be clickable as means to selecting the box the label corresponds to